-Collisions involving injury or death
+- without exception - Collisions involving injury or death Criminal activity involved in collision - (e.g., impaired driving, stolen vehicle, assault, etc).
+Collisions involving Federal, Provincial, or Municipal vehicles (including public transit) - Collisions involving vehicles transporting dangerous goods Collisions involving a person who is uninsured - or is a suspended driver - Collisions involving damage to private, municipal or highway property - Collisions involving bicycles or pedestrians - Involved party refuses to provide required information before attending centre (CRC)

-- (e.g., impaired driving, stolen vehicle, assault, etc).
-Collisions involving Federal, Provincial, or Municipal - Collisions involving vehicles transporting dangerous goods vehicles (including public transit)
+- If it is afe to do, remove vehicles from roadway,

-- Collisions involving a person who is uninsured or is a suspended driver - Collisions involving damage to private, municipal or highway property - Collisions involving bicycles or pedestrians - Involved party refuses to provide required information before attending and Contro (CRC)
+As required by law, exchange information with

-- If it is safe to do, remove vehicles from padway.
-As required by law, exchange information with the other involved parties.
-(Names, drivers, licence #, addresses, phone numbers, insurance and vehicle particulars). - Obtain names and phone numbers of independent witnesses, (if any). - Go with your vehicle to the CRC most convenient to you.
+the other involved parties.
+(Names, driver's licence #, addresses, phone numbers, insurance and vehicle particulars). - Obtain names and phone numbers of independent witnesses, (if any). - Go with your vehicle to the CRC most convenient to you.
 (Refer to maps) - Bring your documentation with you to the CRC (Driver's licence, ownership, and insurance)